josephnovakgeology-cyber/core-composite/docs/installation_guide.md

    `pip install .`
 4. Press **Enter**.

+**TROUBLESHOOTING**
+If you get the "pip not found" error, try this:
+Windows: py -m pip install .
+Mac / Linux: python3 -m pip install .

 Your screen will print out a lot of text as it automatically downloads all the necessary background tools.
 Once it stops, Core Composite is installed and ready to use.

 #### Step 5: Install and Open Spyder